-And having their registered address at 26 Granton Mill Crescent, Edinburgh, EH4 4UT takes the issue of security and data protection very seriously and strictly adheres to guidelines published in the General Data Protection Regulation and the Data Protection Act 2018 applicable from the 25 May 2018.
+And having their registered address at 26 Granton Mill Crescent, Edinburgh, EH4 4UT takes the issue of security and data protection very seriously and strictly adhere to data protection legislation, i.e. The General Data Protection Regulation (GDPR) and the Data Protection Act 2018.

 We are notified as a Data Controller with the Information Commissioners Office (ICO) under registration number Z7465766 and we are the data controller of any personal data that you provide to us.
 A copy of our ICO registration certificate can be seen by clicking here.
 This website privacy notice explains how we collect and use personal information about you.
 Separate versions of Privacy Notices are issued to our Tenants, Staff and Committee Members.